Tutopiya Logo

 Key takeaways

-• Transpiration is the loss of water vapour from aerial parts of a plant, mainly through stomata in leaves.
+• Transpiration is loss of water vapour from leaves (mainly through stomata) — not liquid water dripping off leaves.

 What is transpiration in Cambridge IGCSE Biology?